• lb

 Guide

-Based on concrete examples drawn from the Centre for Contemporary and Digital History (C²DH)’s activities in the city of Esch sur Alzette (Luxembourg) between 2020 and 2024, this guide offers a method to develop more collaborative public projects on the history of cities, towns, neighborhoods, with local communities.
+Based on concrete examples drawn from the Centre for Contemporary and Digital History (C²DH)’s activities in the city of Esch-sur-Alzette (Luxembourg) between 2020 and 2024, this guide offers a method to develop more collaborative public projects on the history of cities, towns, neighbourhoods, with local communities.

 Image for the block